GPU instances

 Autoscaling using GPU instances

-The CAST AI Autoscaler is able to scale the cluster using GPU-optimized instances.
-This guide describes the steps needed to configure the cluster in order to ensure that GPU nodes are able to join the cluster.
+The Cast AI Autoscaler can scale the cluster using GPU-optimized instances.
+This guide describes the steps needed to configure the cluster so that GPU nodes can join it.

 Supported providers